-I had worked for so many years doing things that I was good at, but felt no passion for, and finally, I had found IT, my true calling.
-This little class that started with 5 kids, then evolved into 10 and then into having to open a second one with 10 more.
+I had worked for so many years doing things that I was good at, but felt no passion for, and finally, I had found my true calling.
+This little class that started with 5 kids, then evolved into 10 and then into having to open a second one with 10 more and then a third one.
 Afterwards, I started doing some Art Mommy&Me classes as well for younger kiddos and their caregivers and this was a big success too.
-These classes have always focused on sensory art&play and both the moms and the toddlers have really enjoyed them.
-I am one lucky girl, I get to do what I love.
+These classes focus on sensory art & play and both the moms and the little ones have really enjoyed them as they learn and strengthen so many skills while having fun. .

-I have a wonderful husband, who is a full time artist (www.gonzalofuenmayor) and 2 amazing and creative boys, Martin & Manolo, (6 & 4) who have grown to be surrounded by art and have their very own mini atelier in their room with free access to all kinds of paints and materials for them to create freely.
-I like to call them my Reggio boys, because they’ve been at a Reggio inspired school since they were very little and it’s been amazing to see their process in this approach to education.
-At their school I got introduced to the Reggio approach and have been obsessed by it for the past 2 years, reading, and investigating as much as possible.
-I feel passion by it and wouldn’t have them educated any other way.
+I have a wonderful husband, who is a full time artist (www.gonzalofuenmayor) and 2 amazing and creative boys, Martin & Manolo, (8 & 6) who have grown to be surrounded by art and have their very own mini atelier in their room with free access to all kinds of paints and materials for them to create freely.
+I like to call them my Reggio boys, because they’ve been at a Reggio inspired school since they were very little and it’s been amazing to see their process in this approach to education, which has been a great source of inspiration in what I do as well.

 I think every kid is born as a natural and creative artist and we must act as facilitators providing them with the opportunities to explore and discover on their own, fostering their imagination and their creativity as we help them build numerous skills through the process of making art.